daybugging/stefanzweifel.io/src/projects/imgubox/index.md

 ## The struggles

 The idea sounded pretty simple.
-Everytime a user marks an album as their favorite, the corresponding images and description should be stored in a Dropbox account.
+Every time a user marks an album as their favorite, the corresponding images and description should be stored in a Dropbox account.
 Simple, right?.

 But there is one small thing which bothered me.
 The Imgur API returns a collection of albums a user has favorited.
-So everytime ImguBox would to it's Magic&trade;, it would fetch all albums and store it in Dropbox.
+So every time ImguBox would to it's Magic&trade;, it would fetch all albums and store it in Dropbox.
 And that's bad.
 Let's say the app has 100 users.
 Every user has 100 favorites.
 If ImguBox fetches those favorites every hour, it has to fetch 10'000 albums (and each album contains maybe 50 images) every hour.
 For know I've implemented a simple solution.
 A database records every parsed image for a given user.
 Now, when we fetch the favorites from Imgur we subtract the already processed albums from the collection and proceed with a much smaller collection.

 But now the good news.
 Imgur is working on webhooks.
-This would eliminate the database overhead and the app would be even smaller and simpler.
+This could replace the database overhead and the app would be even smaller and simpler.

 <div class="m2 md-m4">
     <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/_stefanzweifel">@_stefanzweifel</a> On our radar! 🚀</p>&mdash; Imgur API (@imgurAPI) <a href="https://twitter.com/imgurAPI/status/590281859453493248">April 20, 2015</a></blockquote>